captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 Running around.
 ---
-What are you here for today,
+What brings you here today,
 ---
 if you don’t mind me asking?
 ---
 ## OLIVER:
-Just...dropping by.
+Just...
 ---
+dropping by.
+---
 ## SAM:
 Cool.
 ---
 I’m sorry, but
 ---
-you’re working on Inhabitation, right?
+you work on Inhabitation, right?
 ---
 ## OLIVER:
 Environmental Solutions.